effector/effector/src/content/docs/en/conventions/naming.md

 ## Effect naming

-Your effects should be postfixed by the `Fx` postfix.
+It is recommended to add the `Fx` postfix to the end of your effects.
 It will let you differentiate your effects from the events.

 ```js
 const fetchUserFx = createEffect(async () => {